-The Research project (a key component of the program) can be conducted in advanced laboratories with state-of-the-art technologies in cytogenetics, molecular genetics, and biochemical genetics, at the same time experiencing real-world clinical data.
+The Research project (a key component of the program) can be conducted in advanced laboratories with state-of-the-art technologies in molecular biology, neurogenetics, bioinformatics and biostatistics, gene and cell therapy, at the same time experiencing real-world clinical data.
 In particular, the EEC was pleased to learn that previous EEC comments have been addressed by implementing new technology and machinery.